proteus2015/llm-on-structed-unstrcted-data/README.md

 # llm-on-structed-unstrcted-data
 Provide a context-aware Large Language Model (LLM) end-to-end solution with Retrieval Augmented Generation (RAG) on data health and analysis for unstructured data and structured data.
-The solution
+The solution (implemented in Python with Langchain, Streamlit, and other tools you need (I will cover in mext project)

           - understands and analyses text data as well as numeric data
           - only answers enterprise specified data related questions